aman071/MLProject/README.md

 Dockerfile is created.
 Used to create a Docker Image.

 A main.yaml file defines the workflow that we are going to follow in the process of our deployment.
-This file is defined in .github/workflows , as per the requirement of Github Actions, through which we are going to do CI/CD deployment.
+This file is defined in .github/workflows , as per the requirement of Github Actions, through which we are going to do CI/CD.
 This main.yaml file was obtained as a template from Github Actions itself.
-It defined the name of the deployment, files to ignore during deployment push, and the jobs to run.
+It defineS the name of the deployment, files to ignore during deployment push, jobs to run, etc.

 **Integration** is the CI step.
 Checks out code, checks linting, can run unit tests integration.